-USING THE PRESSURE CHAMBER - 1.
-Turn Control Valve on the instrument to the "OFF" position. - 2.
+USING THE PRESSURE CHAMBER

+- 1. Turn Control Valve on the instrument to the "OFF" position. - 2.
+Select the Pressure Chamber option using the selector valve.
+This valve will direct the pressure to either the Pressure Chamber or Cavitation Chamber (External Port). - 3.
 Slowly open the valve on the nitrogen tank.
 One-half to one turn is normally sufficient.

-CAUTION Do not uncouple the quick-disconnect fittings when hose is under pressure.
+Do not uncouple the quick-disconnect fittings when hose is under pressure.
 Always check to see that the hose and instrument gauges indicate no pressure before operating quick-connect fitting.
 The purge valve on the 6 foot hose is used to release pressure from the hose.

-3. Check the Safety Valve and Rate Valve using the following procedure.
+- 4. Turn on the digital gauge.
+(Press ON/OFF button). - 5.
+Check the Safety Valve and Rate Valve using the following procedure.
 Remove the lid from the chamber by turning the lid counter-clockwise and lifting.
 Place a solid rubber stopper inside the recessed area under the lid as shown.
 Put the lid back on the chamber by pushing down and turning clock-wise to the stop.
 Lid must be turned completely to the stop to close the brass Safety Valve.
 If stainless steel piston is not depressed, chamber will not pressurize.
 This is a safety feature of the instrument to ensure lid is properly seated.

 Turn control valve to CHAMBER position and pressurize the chamber.
 Adjust Rate Valve until pressure in the chamber increases at the desired rate.
 1⁄2 Bar per second is a recommended rate of increase.
 Rate may be changed at any time, even while pressurizing a sample.

-CAUTION Do not close Rate Valve completely or use as a Shut-Off valve.
+Do not close Rate Valve completely or use as a Shut-Off valve.